cersonsky-lab/AniSOAP/docs/source/index.rst

 ===================================

 **AniSOAP** is a Python library for creating descriptors of chemical systems suitable for machine learning use.
-This project aims to extend SOAP descriptors by computing anisotrophy extensions.
+This project aims to extend the popular Smooth Overlap of Atomic Positions (SOAP) descriptors to coarse-grained systems consisting of aspherical particles with anisotropic interactions.

 .. note::